 We believe that our performance and future success depend upon several factors including manufacturing costs, investments in our growth, our ability to expand into growing addressable markets, including the automotive, fleet and industrial IOT space, the average selling price of our products per device, the number of antennas per device, and our ability to diversify the number of devices that incorporate our antenna products.
 Our customers are extremely price conscious, and our operating results are affected by pricing pressure which may force us to lower prices below our established list prices.
 In addition, a few end-customer devices which incorporate our antenna products comprise a significant amount of our sales, and the discontinuation or modification of such devices may materially and adversely affect our sales and results of operations.
-Excluding the Antenna Plus acquisition, we have seen the number of devices decrease 2.3 million and number of antennas per device remain consistent for the three months ended March 31, 2018 as compared to the three months ended March 31, 2017.
+Excluding the Antenna Plus acquisition, we have seen the number of devices decrease 9% and number of antennas per device increase by 25% for the six months ended June 30, 2018 as compared to the six months ended June 30, 2017.
 Our ability to maintain or increase our sales depends on new and existing end customers selecting our antenna solutions for their heterogeneous next-generation wireless devices and networks depends on the proliferation of Wi-Fi connected home devices and data intensive applications, investments in our growth to address customer needs, target new end markets, develop our product offerings and technology solutions and expand internationally, as well as successfully integrating past and any future acquisitions.
 While each of these areas presents significant opportunities for us, they also pose significant risks and challenges we must successfully address.
-See the section entitled "Risk Factors."
+See the section entitled "Risk Factors" included in Item 1A of our Annual Report on Form 10-K and our subsequent quarterly reports on Form 10-Q.